 - GOVT-580: Introduction to Conflict Resolution Theory

-- GOVT- 579: Research Design & Conflict Resolution
+- GOVT- 579: Applied Research Methods for Conflict Resolution

-Directed Electives are graduate-level courses that address conflict resolution; the origins/nature of conflict; mediation; post-conflict development; or peacebuilding.
-Students may take Directed Electives in programs across campus, provided the program approves.
-General Electives are graduate-level courses that relate to the student’s individual interests and career goals.
+Conflict Resolution electives (6 credits) are graduate-level courses that address conflict resolution; the origins/nature of conflict; mediation; post-conflict development; or peacebuilding.
+Students may take Conflict Resolution electives in programs across campus, provided the program approves.
+General Electives (6 credits) are graduate-level courses that relate to the student’s individual interests and career goals.
 Ideally, General Electives help a student develop a concentration.
-One elective course must focus on a specific region of the world.
-Students are also required to take a one-credit skills course.
+One elective course (3 credits) must focus on a specific region of the world.
+Students are also required to take three one-credit skills courses hosted by the Department of Government.

 With the assistance of a faculty adviser, students are encouraged to develop an area of concentration that best suits their interests and goals.
 Concentrations can be geographical, thematic, or a combination of the two.